-Currently this bus service is under threat.
-The operator (Centrebus) threatened to close the service from January 2017, but it has been supported for one year (to January 2018) by subsidy from LCC and Rutland County Council (RCC) to allow time for negotiations between stakeholders to provide a sustainable public transport option.
+Currently this bus service is under threat of closure on an annual basis.
+The operator (Centrebus) has been supported for the period to January 2019 by subsidy from LCC and Rutland County Council (RCC) to allow time for further negotiations between stakeholders to provide a sustainable public transport option.